The Bankrate promise

-Buying the home from the original borrower – the person who wishes to assume the loan will apply for a new mortgage and buy the home from the previous borrower.
-However, this means dealing with new loan terms and interest rates
+- Buying the home from the original borrower: The person who wishes to assume the loan applies for a new mortgage and buys the home from the previous borrower.
+However, this means dealing with new loan terms and interest rates.

-Add a second borrower – this involves adding the new borrower to the loan.
-However, it won’t remove the original borrower so they’ll remain liable for the debt, making this a less than ideal solution.
+- Adding a second borrower: This option involves adding the new borrower to the loan.
+However, it won’t remove the original borrower, so they’ll remain liable for the debt.

-Refinancing and adding a borrower – refinancing your mortgage and adding a second borrower lets you adjust the terms of the loan and its rate.
+- Refinancing and adding a borrower: Refinancing your mortgage and adding a second borrower lets you adjust the loan’s terms and rate.
 It may be easier to add another borrower by refinancing.
 However, this also has the drawback of not freeing the original borrower from their liability for the loan.

-Unofficial transfers – have the new borrower send payments to the original borrower, who then pays the loan.
-This is a bad idea because the initial borrower is liable for the debt and has little recourse if the new borrower stops paying.
+- Unofficial transfers: With this option, you can have the new borrower send payments to the original borrower, who then pays the loan.
+However, this is a bad idea because the initial borrower is liable for the debt and has little recourse if the new borrower stops paying.
 It may also break the terms of the mortgage, especially if the original borrower moves out.

 Transferring a mortgage can simplify things: The new borrower wouldn’t have to apply for a new loan, pay for closing costs or possibly risk paying higher interest rates.
 However, many kinds of mortgages aren’t transferable, and if yours is, you’ll have to prepare for a lot of paperwork to make it official.